platformsh/platformsh-docs/src/administration/web.md

 ### Merge

-Merging an environment means introducing the code changes from a branch to its parent branch, and redeploying the parent.
+Merging an environment means introducing the code changes from a branch to its parent branch and redeploying the parent.

 During a `merge`: